 The other week I posted on Instagram about how it’s possible to get faster as we age and after we have babies.
-I had several mother runners reach out to me frustrated about running slower and wondering, “why am I not getting faster?”
+I had several mother runners reach out to me frustrated about running slower and wondering, “why am I not getting faster at running?”

 When I started training with my coach, my runs and workouts started tanking.
 Easy runs felt so hard.
 And I couldn’t hit my paces on workouts.